Shatakshi-Sharma-SS/Superstore_Sales_Analysis_Business_Analyst/README.md

 To identify profitability gaps and operational inefficiencies in Superstore's sales data and propose data-backed business recommendations across multiple domains like product portfolio, regional strategy, shipping mode, and overall profitability trend.

 ## Focus Areas
-The analysis is categorized into four strstegic domains.
+The analysis is categorized into four strategic domains.
 Each theme reflects a real-world business concern and is supported with relevant pivot analyses, insights, and quantifiable recommendations.
 - Product Portfolio Performance
 - Regional Profitability Strategy
 - Shipping Mode Efficiency